So you’ve chosen the element of form in art to work on today?

 you like the soft silvery greys of some weathered wood?
 You could add touches of metallic silver paint.
 Or even silver leaf?
 Nice!

-Well, the color element is muscling in on the act now - but if it wants to, let it.
-Just do what makes your heart sing - take what you want from the original and let your imagination run free!
+Well, the color element seems to be muscling in on the act now - but if it wants to, let it - do what makes your heart sing!

 Your easel awaits!